 It turns out that gloves are good for far more than simply keeping your hands warm on a cold day.
 Chronic skin and hand conditions can cause discomfort and pain and make every day activities like getting dressed or fixing breakfast difficult.
-While there are gloves that provide compression and gloves that provide warmth, if you have skin conditions such as Vitiligo, Psoriasis, Eczema, Dermatitis or Scleroderma, you may want to consider gloves that offer skin protection along with compression and warmth.
+There are gloves that provide compression and gloves that provide warmth.
+If you have skin problems such as Vitiligo, Psoriasis, Eczema, Dermatitis or Scleroderma, you may want to consider gloves for skin and hand conditions that offer skin protection along with compression and warmth.

 - Comfortable, breathable fabrics that stretch for a conforming fit